FOR IMMEDIATE RELEASE

 Registration Information and Contact Information

 To register to please use this link here.
-Early bird rate of $395 USD (for a camping spot) and $325 USD (for a non-camping spot) will be ending on 31st October 2018.
+The early bird rate of $395 USD (for a camping spot) and $325 USD (for a non-camping spot) will be ending on 31st October 2018.
 To discuss financial assistance options or if you have any further questions, please contact email@example.com.